 - Tuck the book away someplace where it won’t be disturbed.
 Place other books or something else heavy on top of the book.
 Or tie a belt or strap around the book to tighten the pages down.
 Leave it undisturbed for about a month.
 The flowers will feel papery when they’re dried.
 If they haven’t dried after a month, change the absorbent paper and put the book away for another couple of weeks.

-If you have a flower press, the process is pretty much the same as for a book.
+If you have a flower press, it probably came with directions for how to dry flowers.
+But the process is pretty much the same as for a book.
 Simply unscrew the top, lay the flowers carefully in the press on top of a piece of absorbent paper, and screw the top back onto the press.
 Set aside for a month or so.

 You’ll need silica gel for this quick and easy method.
 Kitty litter and plain sand are also sometimes recommended, though they’re generally not considered as effective.
 (Don’t use silica sand, which has tiny particles that are dangerous if inhaled.)